Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 All this is verifiable at List of largest meteorites on Earth - Wikipedia.

-Not verifiable on Wikipedia is that Roessing Uranium Ltd wasn't the first to dig a suspicious crater around Hoba.
+Not verifiable on Wikipedia is that Roessing Uranium Ltd wasn't the first to dig a suspicious crater around Hoba:

-Mein Gott!
-Sie haben die technischen Teile mitgenommen!
+German scientists inspect the damage.
+1929.
 Source: Mineralische Bodenschätze im südlichen Afrika via Mineral & Exploration Hoba Meteorite Virtual Visit Namibia

-From Das Otavi‑Bergland und seine Erzlagerstätten, Zeitschrift für praktische Geologie, Vol 37 (Heft 6, 1929): pp 95-96:
+From Das Otavi‑Bergland und seine Erzlagerstätten, Hans Schneiderhöhn, Zeitschrift für praktische Geologie, Vol 37 (Heft 6, 1929): pp 95-96:

 At the time of the first visits by experts in 1925 it was already completely exposed on the sides, so that it could not be decided whether the limestone in the immediate vicinity showed contact phenomena.